Cyprus Tax Residency

 The verifiable physical place of business should comply at least with the legal minimum requirements of the beneficial owner’s country.
 The following criteria must generally be met as a minimum:

-- Office or office space, to be verified by a rental contract.
+- Fully-fledged office or office space, to be verified by a rental contract;

 Depending on the kind and scope of business, the company may need more than one employee.